joeatbayes/file2consul/README.md

 Basic interpolation allows interpolation of defied environment variables into existing values.
 This can allow a single config string to be used across multiple environments without requiring separate files.

-     {ENV}.DBServer=orcl.master.{ENV}
+     {ENV}/DBServer=orcl.master.{ENV}

      Assuming the a variable ENV has been defined as UAT01 the key becomes UAT01.DBServer while the value became orcl.master.UAT01.
 Interpolation can occur on either
      the key and or the data values or both.

      Interpolation variables can be defined on the command line using the -varaible notation  There are a few predefined named parameters the program uses for it's own operation such as -uri which indicates the set of URI it should use to talk to consul.
 Even these pre-defined variables are available for use in interpolation.

 ## Using Ancestor Overrides